 As we continue our series on the history of cannabis in America, we move into the culture of Jazz.

-Music and cannabis have been tied together throughout history!
+Music and cannabis have been tied closely together throughout history!

 In America, the jazz culture in New Orleans is another subculture known for its recreational use of cannabis.
 A culture that was made up of mostly black Americans, they coined popular terms that we still use today to describe cannabis, such as pot, grass, and even reefer.
 Famous jazz musician Louis Armstrong was a known cannabis user and said that “It’s an assistant and a friend.”